 There are some magnificent stately homes which have been lovingly and meticulously restored to their former glory but with the addition of all the modern luxuries, our guests are looking for.
 We would be delighted to help find you the perfect English stately home to stay in, please just call or email us.

 England is home to some of the most famous castles in the world.
-Why not have a read of our Ultimate Guide to Castles to see some of our favourites.
+Why not have a read of our Ultimate Guide to Castles to see some of our favorites.
 Throughout the year, England plays host to world renown events and activities and whilst on your trip, we would recommend you try to take part in as many as possible.
-Some of our favourite luxury activities and events can be found here.
-If you haven’t booked anything yet, you could arrange your trip to coincide with one of these events and make your vacation truly memorable.
+Some of our favorite luxury activities and events can be found here.
+If you would like to stay in a castle in England and you haven’t booked anything yet, you could arrange your trip to coincide with one of these events and make your vacation truly memorable.
 If you’ve never been to England and would like to know more about the culture, take a read of our Guide to British Etiquette.